Learn how to draw a great looking Jellyfish with easy, step-by-step drawing instructions, and video tutorial.

 Step by Step Instructions for Drawing a Jellyfish

-1. Begin by drawing a circle to form the octopus's head.
+1. Begin by drawing a circle to form the jellyfish's body.

 2. Extend a long, curved line from the bottom of the circle.
 Without lifting your pencil, make the line wavy before connecting it to the opposite side of the circle.